AndrejaCH/Data_Investigation/README.md

 ### Project Overview

 The purpuse of this analysis is to investigate a dataset.
 For my project I choose Suicide Data Analysis (Suicide Rates per Country from 1990 to 2016 and GDP, gini-index and cell phone use).
-For detailed data investigation please see the [jupiter notebook report](Investigate_a_Dataset_Report_Udacity_Andreja_Ho.ipynb)
+For detailed data investigation please see the [jupiter notebook report](Investigate_a_Dataset_Report_Udacity_Andreja_Ho.ipynb) where one can follow complete steps of data investigation, accompanied with charts and explanation.

 ### Introduction